Find out If Your Afternoon Slump Is Caused by PCOS

 But when afternoon slump is more than just a feeling of being run down and tired, there may be another silent culprit to blame for women: Polycystic Ovarian Syndrome (PCOS).
 Although PCOS does not affect men, a similar condition called Metabolic Syndrome does affect both men and women.

 Polycystic Ovarian Syndrome (PCOS)

-PCOS is the most common cause of infertility in women of child-bearing age affecting as many as one in every ten women of child-bearing age.
-The CDC reports as many as 5 million women in the United States have PCOS, and many do not know it.
+PCOS is the most common cause of infertility in women of child-bearing age, affecting as many as one in every 10 women of child-bearing age.
+The CDC reports as many as five million women in the United States have PCOS, and many do not know it.

 A Serious Medical Disorder